haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-protein-basic/index.md

 <hr>

-### Scenario 1: 1000 rigidbody docking models, selection of top200 and flexible refinement + EM
+### Scenario 1: 1000 rigidbody docking models, selection of top 200 and flexible refinement + EM

 Now that we have all data ready, and know about execution modes of HADDOCK3 it is time to setup the docking for the first scenario.
 The restraint file to use for this is `e2a-hpr_air.tbl`.
 We proceed to produce 1000 rigidbody docking models, from which 200 will be selected and refined through flexible refinment and energy minimization.
 For the analysis following the docking results, we are using the solved complex [1GGR](https://www.rcsb.org/structure/1GGR), named e2a-hpr_1GGR.pdb.